Tythos/zig-wasm-vite/README.md

 # zig-wasm-vite

-"Live" (HMR) static site development using Vite with Zig-based WASM module as primary application source
+"Live" (HMR) static site development using Vite with Zig-based WASM module as primary application source.

 Tested with Zig 0.13.0; compile commands for direct WASM build target may be slightly different in other versions.